 For comparison, the Made In 12-inch skillet weighs 3 pounds and the Misen 12-inch skillet weighs 3.1 pounds.

 You might think the weight difference would be larger.
-The reason it isn't is probably because of Misen has more aluminum, which is very light.
-More aluminum is also going to mean more even heating, so once again, we believe Misen is the best choice here: the weight difference is so small, you don't sacrifice much in maneuverability, and you get superior performance.
+The reason it isn't is probably because Misen has more aluminum, which is a light material.
+More aluminum is also going to mean more even heating, so Misen is the best choice here: the weight difference is so small, you don't sacrifice much in maneuverability, and you get better heating.